 - add blog post ideas to my editorial calendar which eliminates the need for the WP Editorial Calendar plugin (keeping plugins to a minimum helps maximize your site’s load speed).

-While my online planner tracks my day-to-day blog operations, I still a separate blog bullet journal for jotting down Elite Blog Academy* notes, my strategic planning and more long-term ideas and goals that I need to keep from year to year.
+While my online planner tracks my day-to-day blog operations, I still a separate blog bullet journal for jotting down Becoming Boss Mastermind notes, my strategic planning and more long-term ideas and goals that I need to keep from year to year.

 Are you a functional planner or does a decorative planner inspire you more?